JuliaIPU/IPUToolkit.jl/README.md

 The package is called IPUToolkit because it provides different tools to interface the IPU from Julia:

 * you can use functionalities in the [Poplar SDK](https://www.graphcore.ai/products/poplar);
-* you can use Julia's code generation capabilities to automatically compile native code that can be run on the IPU.
+* you can use Julia's code generation capabilities to automatically compile native code that can be run on the IPU;
+* small [embedded Domain-Specific Language](https://en.wikipedia.org/wiki/Domain-specific_language) (eDSL) to automatically generate the code of a program.

-These two approaches are available in two different submodules of the `IPUToolkit` package, `IPUToolkit.Poplar` and `IPUToolkit.IPUCompiler`.
+These approaches are exploratory of the functionalities, and are often limited in scope.

 ### Interface to Poplar SDK

-A taster of use of the Poplar SDK functionalities:
+A taster of use of the Poplar SDK functionalities, available in the `IPUToolkit.Poplar` submodule:

 ```julia
 julia> using IPUToolkit.Poplar